Table of Contents

 - Metal Ions

-- Form bonds with the enzyme’s active site and the substrate.
+- Form coordination bonds with enzyme and substrate.

 - Example: Zinc is a co-factor for the enzyme carboxypeptidase.